osism/documentation/source/deployment/seed.rst

 Get a copy of the configuration repository
 ==========================================

+Each environment managed with OSISM is based on a configuration repository.
+This was previously created with `Cookiecutter <https://cookiecutter.readthedocs.io/en/latest/>`_ and the `cfg-cookiecutter <https://github.com/osism/cfg-cookiecutter>`_ repository.
+A configuration repository is stored on a Git server (e.g. GitHub, Gitlab, ...).
+The configuration repository is individual for each environment and is therefore not provided by us.

 The configuration repository to be used must be available on the seed node.
 In the following example, replace ``ORGANIZATION`` and ``cfg-ENVIRONMENT`` accordingly.

 .. code-block:: console

    git clone ssh://git@github.com:ORGANIZATION/cfg-ENVIRONMENT.git

+Examples:

+* The repository is located in the ``betacloud`` organisation on GitHub, has the name ``configuration`` and can be accessed via SSH: ``ssh://git@github.com:betacloud/configuration.git``
+* The repository is located in the ``betacloud`` organisation on Gitlab, has the name ``configuration`` and can be accessed via SSH: ``ssh://git@gitlab.com:betacloud/configuration.git``
+* The repository is located in the ``betacloud`` organisation on an internan Gitlab, has the name ``configuration`` and can be accessed via SSH: ``ssh://git@git.services.osism.tech:betacloud/configuration.git``

 If necessary, the configuration SSH key can be used for the initial transfer of the repository.